 Removal from the The Mortgage Works and other lender panels: Why they do it and how to get reinstated

-• Significant delays in registering security on behalf of The Mortgage Works Delays or failure to register the The Mortgage Works charge may result in referral to external lawyers of The Mortgage Works to complete outstanding requirements.
+• Significant delays in registering a charge on behalf of The Mortgage Works Delays or failure to register the The Mortgage Works charge may result in referral to external lawyers of The Mortgage Works to complete outstanding requirements.

-• Your law firm fails to meet the criteria to remain on the The Mortgage Works conveyancing panel
+• Your practice fails to meet the criteria to remain on the The Mortgage Works conveyancing panel

-Common questions about The Mortgage Works conveyancing panel reinstatement
+How can we assist?
+The Mortgage Works panel reinstatement questions

-• Please can you set out the application procedures to revert back onto the The Mortgage Works conveyancing panel?
+• Can you outline the application process to be reinstated onto the The Mortgage Works conveyancing panel?

-• Does the COLP in my firm need to complete the reinstatement application to the The Mortgage Works panel ?
+• Does my practice need to apply annually to be reinstated on the The Mortgage Works conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking The Mortgage Works panel reinstatement is to ensure that your firm is not removed off of the The Mortgage Works conveyancing panel in the first place.